zTgx/hello_solana/README.md

-# Comprehensive Solana Examples Repository
+# Comprehensive Solana Mono Repository

-This repository is a collection of Solana on-chain programs, primarily based on examples from [Solana's official documentation](https://solana.com/docs/programs/examples), as well as personal discoveries and techniques learned along the way.

 It's like a Schweizer Messer!